kshedden/workshops/ds-academy/foundations.md

     characteristic of a square matrix defined to be the sum of the diagonal elements.

-  - The trace has cyclic invariance:
+  - The trace exhibits cyclic invariance:
     ${\rm tr}(ABC) = {\rm tr}(CAB) = {\rm tr}(BCA)$, as long as the dimensions
     are such that the matrix products are defined.